liquibase/community-interview/devrel-assignment/README.md

 # Developer Relations Homework Assignment

-You have 7 days to complete the following homework assignment in preparation for a team interview.
+You have seven (7) days to complete the following homework assignment in preparation for a team interview.
 * Complete each task using your desired tools *(if needed, some suggestions are listed below)*
-* Post the completed deliverable to a publicly available location on the Internet.
+* Post each completed deliverable to a publicly available location on the Internet.
-* Send us the links to these 3 tasks so we can review them prior to the intervew.
+* Send us the links to these three (3) tasks so we can review them prior to the intervew.

 ## Task 1: Create a short blog post
 *Suggested Tools/Platforms: Medium.com, Wordpress.com*